MB-Team-THI/adma-ros-driver/README.md

 **Note**: If you already have a ROS installation, jump to "Installation of the ADMA ROS-Driver."

+**Note**: For Ubuntu 18, choose ROS-Melodic.
+For Ubuntu 20, choose ROS-Noetic.

 - Go to http://wiki.ros.org/noetic/Installation/Ubuntu
 - Follow steps 1.1, 1.2 and 1.3
 - From step 1.4, on the Terminal enter: